Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/compute-engine.md

         - They can be HDD (magnetic) or SSD options
         - They can be resized even when running an attached
         - They can be attached in read-only mode to multiple VMs
-        - Zonal disks: efficient, reliable bloc storage
+        - Zonal disks: efficient, reliable block storage
         - Regional disks: active-active replication across 2 zones in the same region
         - Disk types:
             - pd-standard (HDD)